Bruce Ecker on Finding the Underlying Reasons for Detrimental Behaviors

 The therapeutic breakthrough—it’s a moment that leads to deep, lasting change for a client.
 But is there an identifiable process that leads to breakthrough?

-Using a process focused on understanding memory reconsolidation, he has found a way to identify attachment-based issues, and help clients change dysfunctional behaviors with roots in the past.
+Using a process focused on understanding memory reconsolidation, Bruce has found a way to identify attachment-based issues, and help clients change dysfunctional behaviors with roots in the past.

-In a recent conversation with Bruce—part of our upcoming web series on putting attachment theory into practice—he talks about a client unwilling to leave an abusive situation and the approach he uses to uncover the underlying reasons why.
+Watch the clip below from one of our Networker Webcast series to hear Bruce talk about a client unwilling to leave an abusive situation and the approach he uses to uncover the underlying reasons why.

-About Bruce Ecker: Bruce is co-director of the Coherence Psychology Institute and coauthor of Unlocking the Emotional Brain: Eliminating Symptoms at Their Roots Using Memory Reconsolidation and Depth Oriented Brief Therapy.
+, is codirector of the Coherence Psychology Institute and coauthor of Unlocking the Emotional Brain